damianxu88/Getting_And_Cleaning_Data/CodeBook.md

   * ID 6 - `LAYING` : subject was laying down during the test

 ## Measurement Columns
-Following columns are the mean or standard deviation values for the corresponding measuremenst:
+Following columns are the mean or standard deviation values for the corresponding measurementa:

 * `tBodyAcc-mean()-X`
 * `tBodyAcc-mean()-Y`